William Petow: Exile

 In 1539 Petow was included in the Act of Attainder passed against Cardinal Pole and his friends (31 Hen.
 8. c.
 5), but he was in Italy at the time and remained there out of the king's reach.
 On 30 March 1543, Pope Paul III nominated him Bishop of Salisbury, though he could not then obtain possession of his diocese.
 On Henry VIII's death in 1547, Petow's reputation was greatly enhanced, as reported by Gilbert Burnet in his History of the Reformation of the Church of England, when Henry's coffin, having sustained some damage from jolting along the rough roads to Windsor, was placed at the former Sion Abbey for a night, where some bodily fluids mixed with blood leaked through a cleft in the lead coffin onto the pavement; the next morning, when a workman came to repair the damage, a dog crept up and was observed licking up the fluid, in apparent fulfillment of Petow's prophecy.
-Nevertheless, Petow did not claim the bishopric even on the accession of the Roman Catholic Mary I in 1553, but resigned the see and retired to his old convent at Greenwich.
+Nevertheless, Petow did not claim the see even on the accession of the Roman Catholic Mary I in 1553, but resigned it and retired to his old convent at Greenwich.

 There he remained till Pope Paul IV, who had known him in Rome and highly esteemed him, decided to create him cardinal and papal legate in place of Pole.
 But as Petow was very old and his powers were failing, he declined both dignities.
 While he was subsequently created cardinal on 14 June 1557, Queen Mary would not allow him to receive the hat, and his appointment was received with public derision.

 It was a tradition among the Franciscans that he was pelted with stones by a London mob, and so injured that he shortly afterwards died.
 Other accounts represent him as dying in France.

 The date frequently assigned for his death (April, 1558) is likely incorrect, as on 31 October 1558, Queen Mary wrote to the pope that she had offered to reinstate him in the Bishopric of Salisbury on the death of Bishop Capon, but that he had declined because of age and infirmity.